jraillard/gitrdone/doc/step1_git_under_the_hood.md

 &rarr; Make sure you **allow hidden directory to be displayed**.

-After you should see a `.git directory` appears.
+Now you should see a `.git directory` appears.

 Before diving into what it contains we should understand how Git is working under the hood.